 Joseph Anderson is the Founder and CEO of Sync with Connex, a SaaS company that automates data entry between QuickBooks and online e-commerce channels.
 After using PayPal for payment processing for 10 years, he decided to switch to Stripe’s platform.

 He decided to migrate from PayPal to Stripe because PayPal’s software and data reporting were insufficient for Sync with Connex’s needs.
-With Stripe, Joseph gained developer-friendly features and the ability to integrate with third-party applications like Baremetrics for smarter analytics.
+With Stripe, Joseph can get more out of the developer-friendly features and he can easily integrate his account with third-party applications like Baremetrics for smarter analytics.

 In this guide, he explains how Sync with Connex successfully handled a full PayPal to Stripe migration, including the code he used to edit specific subscription information, create subscriptions, and update customers after they had been imported to Stripe.